Chapter 1 Introductory Statistics in R

 Jittered scatterplot showing the relationship between the variables `act` and `gpa.endyr1` in the `uadata` dataset.

-Figure 1.8: Jittered scatterplot showing the relationship between the variables act and gpa.endyr1 in the uadata dataset.
+Figure 1.10: Jittered scatterplot showing the relationship between the variables act and gpa.endyr1 in the uadata dataset.

 1.7 Sampling distributions: describing how a statistic varies

-If we wish to make a confident conclusion about an unknown population parameter using a sample statistic (e.g., \(\bar{x}\)), we also need to know something about the general pattern of behavior that statistic would take if we had observed it over many, many different potential random samples.
+If we wish to make a confident conclusion about an unknown population parameter using a sample statistic (e.g., \(\bar{x}\)), we also need to know something about the general pattern of behavior that statistic will take if we had observed it over many, many different random samples.
+This long-run behavior pattern is described via the probability distribution of the statistic, which is known as the sampling distribution of the statistic.

 It is important to remember that we usually only collect one sample, so only one sample estimate will be available in practice.
 However, knowledge of the sampling distribution of our statistic or estimate is important because it will enable us to assess the reliability or confidence we can place in any generalizations we make about the population using our estimate.